francois2metz/node-spore/README.md

 `spore.createClient(spore_spec)`

-You can contruct client with object:
+You can contruct a client with object:

         var spore = require('spore');
         spore.createClient({